ParkerBauer/data1201/lab10/questions.md

 # Questions for Post-Lab Assignment 10!

 ### Question 6: After the last step, some columns are empty.
 (You can check by text faceting a column) Why?
 What do you think we can do to fix it?
+The whole sex colum is empty but there are also many the have null.
+I think we should fix this by either giving every empty null or deleting the empty colums as we dont have that data